About Tai Chi

 Although it can be said that Chen style is characterized by it's use of low, deep stances, it is important that beginning students use their own feeling as a guide, and may need to start with a reasonably high stance to avoid too much strain on the legs and hips.
 Over time, the hips can relax and open and the legs will naturally become stronger and more able to support the body whilst maintaining the smooth movement and softness required.

 For correct Taijiquan one needs to learn to relax and utilise the whole body to create circles.
-When we are young our bodies are very soft but as we age we become more stiff.
+When we are very young our bodies are very soft but as we age we become more stiff.
 Through prolonged training the body becomes soft and flexible and the flow of movement becomes easier and easier.
-Continued regular practice builds up the 'Qi' (vitality) and overall improved health, energy and stronger immune system is the natural result.
+Continued regular practice builds up the 'Qi' (vitality) and overall improved health, energy and stronger immune system are the natural result.

 A student starts learning with large extended movements and the focus is on correct posture, relaxation and smooth transitions that abide by the core principles.
 As a person progresses, the circles generated from their body become gradually smaller, subtler and more internal.
 At a Master level, these circles become very small, sometimes almost undetectable.
 This is why each persons Tai Chi form looks slightly different.
 We are all at different levels of ability.
 Whilst the techniques may have the same template, it is how the movements are generated, controlled and expressed that separates the level of the students.